Following find answers to frequently asked questions for the

-As one of the Scored Review criterion, the reviewers will review the history of research collaborations and evaluate its ability to serve as a strong platform for the proposed five year research (or three-year for research infrastructure) training.
+As one of the Scored Review criterion, the reviewers will review the history of research collaborations and evaluate its ability to serve as a strong platform for the proposed five-year research or three-year research infrastructure development training program.

 Applicants with only a history of a collaborative workshop or clinical or programmatic activities need to provide strong evidence that their past collaboration could serve as a strong platform for the proposed research or research infrastructure training.

 May an institution submit multiple applications with different Program Directors/Principal Investigators (PDs/PIs)?

 Institutions may submit multiple applications with different PDs/PIs as long as each application pertains to a unique topic or question.
 PDs/PIs should meet the eligibility requirements listed in Section III: Eligibility Information of each announcement and have the expertise and experience in the scientific area or infrastructure function for the proposed training in each application.

 The PI/PD for a D71 planning grant award would be expected to be the PI/PD on the resulting application for the research training award (D43) or be a Multiple PI.

 Can multiple applications be submitted with the same PD/PI?

 Yes, as long as each application pertains to a unique topic or question.

 Is the PD/PI for the application to the FOA, Infrastructure Training Programs for Critical Research for LMIC Institutions (G11) PAR-22-153, required to be a scientist?